gnosisguild/zodiac-module-exit/docs/setup_guide.md

 The first step is to deploy the module.
 Every Safe will have their own module.
 The module is linked to a Safe (called owner in the contract).

 - The owner is the address that can call setter functions (would usually be the safe)
-- The executor is the address that the module uses to execute transactions (it calls the `execTransactionFromModule` function)
+- The avatar is the address that the module uses to execute transactions (it calls the `execTransactionFromModule` function)

 ## Deploying the module